ajcmde/powershell/README.md

 #POWERSHELL, #MICROSOFTOFFICE, #COM, #AUTOMATION

 # description
-provides snippets to make life easier with PowerShell
+provides snippets to make life easier with PowerShell and Office

 # COMReflection
 The class provides the following static functions